For K-8 School Leaders

 The 90-Day Implementation Timeline

-A week-yby-week rollout plan for K-8 schools without a dedicated IT department.
+A week-by-week rollout plan designed for K-8 schools without a dedicated IT department.
+Realistic.
+Tested.
+No consultant required.

-K-8 AI is written by Ryan David - 20+ years in K-12, currently Director of Operations and Technology at a K-8 school.
+K-8 AI is written by Ryan David — 20+ years in K-12 education, currently serving as Director of Operations and Technology at a K-8 school.
 Not a consultant.
-Not a vendor.
-Someone who attends the same board meetings you do.
+Not a platform vendor.
+Someone who attends the same board meetings you do, manages the same budget constraints, and has to answer the same parent questions about AI and student data.

 • Generic frameworks that don't account for K-8 realities